Xilinx/SDAccel-Tutorials/docs-jp/docs/aws-getting-started/RTL/STEP2.md

 - Triggered the FPGA kernel to sum the two vectors (A and B).
 - Read the results back and checked them for correctness.

-This concludes this tutorial on how to run your first SDAccel program on F1 using RTL kernels.
+This concludes this tutorial on how to run your first SDAccel program on AWS F1 using RTL kernels.

 Do not forget to stop or terminate your instance.
 <hr/>